tessamcdonnel/STAT-217-R-Course/chapter3.md

 `sd(dataset$variable)`: gives you the standard deviation of a specific quantitative variable

-`summary(dataset$variable)`: gives a few summary statistics of a specific quantitative variable
+`iqr(dataset$variable)`: gives you the interquartile range of a specific quantitative variable

 The dataset we've been working with `mtcars` is already in your workspace.